Truehold Review 2025: Is Selling and Renting Back Your Home Worth It?

 SHARE

-Truehold is a legitimate home sale-leaseback company offering homeowners a way to access equity without moving out.
+Truehold is a legitimate home sale-leaseback company that offers homeowners a way to access their equity without having to move out.
 You sell your home directly to Truehold and then rent it back as a tenant.
 Unlike traditional home sales, Truehold provides a direct cash offer with a flexible leaseback option.

 Who Truehold works best for